Mahdibot1394/BadamOS/BadamOS/README.md

 ```
 ## 🔨 BadamShakan

-BadamOS is making a Single-Platform Programming language named ***BadamShakan**.
-This Programming language is some diffrent with normal programming standards like when you want you type **Hello World** in python is lie this :
+BadamOS is making a Single-Platform Programming language named **BadamShakan**.
+This Programming language is some diffrent with normal programming standards like when you want you type **Hello World** in python is like this :
 `print("Hello World")`
 But in BadamShakan :
 `Show("Hello world ")`
 And if you want to show this text on a ascii window :
 `Display(Show("Hello World"))`